Last updated July 20, 2026 — pricing and features re-verified

 Best if your source is a live stream

-The one OpusClip gap no editor closes: timing.
-ClipMe is live-native — the only alternative here we could verify (July 2026) auto-cutting ranked clips from a live HLS feed during the broadcast, so the short exists while the moment is still hot instead of an hour after the VOD.
-Picks run on an 18-signal engine including chat velocity — the signal upload-first tools never see — and it's built for facecam-plus-gameplay and IRL layouts rather than talking-head framing.
-On VOD it's fast too: a measured benchmark turned a 10-hour stream into ~50 ranked clips in about 5 minutes (real-world varies with stream length, queue and plan).
-Native to Kick, also ingests Twitch and YouTube.
+OpusClip is an editor problem-solver; the gap it can't close is when the clip arrives.
+ClipMe is live-native, and the one alternative on this list we could verify (July 2026) auto-cutting ranked clips off a live HLS feed mid-broadcast — the short is finished while the moment is still hot, rather than an hour after the VOD lands.
+Every candidate runs through an 18-signal engine that weighs chat velocity, a signal upload-first tools simply never receive, and the framing is tuned for facecam-plus-gameplay and IRL layouts instead of a single talking head.
+VOD turnaround is quick as well: in a measured benchmark a 10-hour stream became ~50 ranked clips in roughly 5 minutes (real-world varies with stream length, queue and plan).
+Kick is its home platform, and it also ingests Twitch and YouTube.

 StreamLadder